 Why is a hysterectomy recommended?

-Many women in the UK have a hysterectomy every year.
-Around one in five of all women have a hysterectomy.
+Every year in the UK, many women have a hysterectomy.
 Reasons for needing a hysterectomy include the following:

 - Heavy periods or very painful periods.
 In some women, day-to-day life is made difficult because of heavy periods.
 Sometimes the heavy bleeding can cause anaemia.
 There are various other treatment options for heavy periods, including tablets and an intrauterine system.
 If they don't improve the problem, hysterectomy is an option for treatment.
 Learn more about heavy periods (menorrhagia).